liolin/reveal-js-css/README.md

 # reveal-js-css

+I like the reveal.js presentation framework a lot.
-CSS Style settings for reveal.js
+Here some CSS for my personal reveal.js presentations